 Nexus Mutual uses a token bonding curve (also known as a continuous token model), with the price in ETH driven by two main factors:

 We currently don't have plans to be listed on exchanges and don't expect to be in the near future.
-Due to the nature of the token model and the requirement for tokens to belong to members only, any exchange listing would have to be highly bespoke.
+Due to the nature of the token model and the requirement for tokens to belong to members only, any exchange listing would have to be bespoke.

 Tokens will be redeemable directly from the platform for ETH, subject to some restrictions.